When the heating element is probably the problem

 Is a dryer heating element repair safe for DIY?

-It can be if the dryer is unplugged, the diagnosis is clear, the wiring is healthy, and you are comfortable using a meter.
+It can be if the dryer is unplugged, the failed part is clear, the wiring looks healthy, and you are comfortable using a meter.
 Stop for scorched wiring, breaker trips, live-voltage testing, or unclear access.